Don Richman

-Don Richman (1931 — 8 November 1986) was an American sports executive.
-Richman initially worked in public relations and came up with the name of the Los Angeles Chargers in 1960.
-After the Seattle SuperSonics were formed, Richman was their general manager from 1967 to 1968.
-He later worked with the SuperSonics as a consultant.
+Don Richman (1931 — 8 November 1986) was an American sports executive and script writer.
+He was a key figure in the creation of the Seattle SuperSonics in 1967, the first professional team to play in the Northwest region of the United States.

-Outside of sports, Richman worked as a television script writer during the 1960s.
-Some of the shows he worked on included The Farmer's Daughter and The Rat Patrol.
-In the late 1960s, Richman was half of a singing duo called The Brother Sincere alongside Mal Sharpe.
-While working in advertising with Chuck Blore, Richman won multiple Clio Awards in 1983.

 Early life and education

 Richman was born in 1931 and spent his childhood in Hartford, Connecticut.
 For his post-secondary education, he went to Vanderbilt University and the University of Southern California.
 While he was at USC, Richman was a sports information director from 1956 to 1959.

-Career
+Biography

 After graduating from USC, Richman created a public relations company with Al Davis in 1960.
 During his PR career, he came up with the name of the Los Angeles Chargers when the team was established.
 Richman decided to name the Chargers after team owner Barron Hilton's credit card company Carte Blanche.
 The following year, Richman left the Chargers in 1961 to work in television.
-As a script writer, he wrote for various television shows including The Farmer's Daughter, The Donna Reed Show and The Rat Patrol during the 1960s.